lino-framework/welfare/docs/tested/general.rst

-The :class:`lino.modlib.about.models.WindowActions` table lists information about all detail layouts, insert layouts and action parameter layouts.
+The :class:`lino.modlib.about.models.WindowActions` table lists information about all data entry form definitions (detail layouts, insert layouts and action parameter layouts).

+Lino Welfare contains 174 layouts:

+>>> about.WindowActions.request().get_total_count()
+174

-The primary purpose of the following is to get a warning when anything changes.
+The primary purpose of the following is to get a warning when anything on one of these changes.

 >>> settings.SITE.catch_layout_exceptions = False
 >>> rt.show(about.WindowActions)